Description and review of Adamo’s Kitchen, a casual Italian neighborhood restaurant located on P Street in Midtown Sacramento.

 As for the Eggplant Parmigiano, two good-sized slices of breaded eggplant were served on top of a bed of pappardelle.
 There was no layering of sauce or cheese between the two slices of eggplant, and only a very thin slice of mozzarella (such as you might get on a deli sandwich) adorned the top slice along with marinara sauce and a sprinkle of parmigiana.
 Both the pappardelle and the eggplant were cooked just right – what was missing from the combined dish was flavor.

 As the portions of both of our entrees were good-sized, we both planned to “doctor” the leftovers we took home before consuming them.
-Bottom line – Adamo’s Kitchen is an attractive space, our server was pleasant and helpful, the food was cooked well – but suffered from a lack of seasoning.
+Bottom line, to sum up, Adamo’s Kitchen is an attractive space, our server was pleasant and helpful, the food was cooked well – but suffered from a lack of seasoning.

 Comments on Adamo’s Kitchen?